NtoulMichael/ISLR/README.md

-# ISLR
+# ISLR Applied Exercises Solutions
-## These solutions were created while I was doing my Masters Degree on Big Data Analytics, as deliverables for assignments.
+## These solutions were created as deliverables for assignments, while I was doing my Masters Degree on Big Data Analytics
 Most of the exercises were done using R mark down, while the rest were coded in RScript.